Selections from the “B-C-E Collection”

 Photo: Jesús Vico.

-Unusual depiction of a standing captive with hands bound in front; evidently modeled on Vespasian’s rare IVDAEA DEVICTA denarius, struck only at Lugdunum [RIC 1120].
-(See also Augustus’ remarkable standing, armed Armenian [RIC 520] – not exactly appearing as a “captive,” though.)
+Unusual depiction of a standing captive with hands bound in front.
+Perhaps drawing on the imagery of Vespasian’s rare IVDAEA DEVICTA type from Lugdunum (RIC 1119 [Aureus] & RIC 1120 [Denarius]; standing female personfication, hands bound in front).
+(See also Augustus’ remarkable standing, armed Armenian [RIC 520], though not exactly appearing as a “captive.”)

 Hadrian AE Drachm.
 Alexandria, 120/1 CE.
 Armenian captives.